 Thinkers like Viktor Frankl moved me.
-My passion for the human journey was born.
+And my passion for the human journey was somehow born then.

 Jung and mystery in the mix

-And as a coach, that point of view has been a space of freedom for me.
+As a coach, that point of view has been a space of freedom for me.
 A creative space.
-In fact, my energy-based training has fit well with my existentialist mindset.
+My fascination with the energy underlying all things has co-existed peacefully with my existentialist mindset.
+I’ve been congruent.

 The realm of quantum physics has been the unifying field for me.
-Everything can come together there without religious or New Age language that may alienate people for all kinds of reasons.
+Everything can come together there without potentially loaded religious or New Age language that may alienate people for all kinds of reasons.

-Though I’ve also, always, still, had a soft spot in my heart for mystery.
+And I’ve also, always, still, had a soft spot in my heart for mystery.
 For what we can’t explain.
-Was that a distant fife and drum calling out that change was coming?
+Was that a distant fife and drum heralding eventual, further evolutionary change in me?

 Then my mother passed through death’s door

-So now I’m deep in this study of death and beyond.
+Since then I’ve been deep in a study of death and beyond.
 And I’m clear that my new interest isn’t temporary.
 My grief and my creative process are coming together right here.

 After all, I am an explorer.
-Always have been.
+I always have been.

 These days I’m also in daily conversation with my 83 year-old dad.
 It’s a new ritual for the two of us.
-We’re talking it all out here in this strange country, him without his wife and me without my mother.
+We’re talking it all out here in this strange country, him without his wife.
+Me without my mother.